AdrianToman1/ToyRobotSimulator/README.md

 ## Instructions

-The Toy Robot Simulator only accepts commands from a text file.
+The Toy Robot Simulator can accept commands from a text file.

     ToyRobotSimulator.ConsoleApp.exe example-command-file.txt